 Policy:

-The Chapter Manager shall establish personnel records pertaining to Chapter employees or as applicants for the Chapter positions, pursuant to the Bááháálí Chapter’s Records Policies and Procedures Manual.
+The Administrative Assistant shall establish personnel records pertaining to Chapter employees or as applicants for the Chapter positions, pursuant to the Bááháálí Chapter’s Records Policies and Procedures Manual.
 Personnel records are considered protected and confidential records and will be safeguarded accordingly.

 Location of Records: